Research Citations

 Summarizes emerging evidence for buprenorphine’s antidepressant and anti-suicidal effects, including partial mu-agonism and kappa-antagonism mechanisms.

-Case Reports Related to BPD
+Case Reports & Series Related to BPD

 Accessing Full Text